 “Utilities” can broadly be defined as methods to measure health outcomes using preferences (either an individual’s or societal).
 In this way researchers can examine not just a quantity of life-years gained from an intervention, but the quality of that time.
-Cost utility analysis (CUA) permits the evaluation of health outcomes adjusted by patient preferences.
+Utility is the metric used to quality adjust survival, i.e. to obtain the quality adjusted life year (QALY).
+Thus, cost utility analysis (CUA) permits the evaluation of health outcomes adjusted by patient preferences.
 For example, using CUA, researchers may compare the value of extending a life versus the side effects of the intervention.

 Select FACT/FACIT Utilities Citations